TimoGuy/solanine_vulkan/etc/engine_upgrade.md

         - EDITORTestLevelSpawnPoint.h/.cpp This name would be good eh!
         - [x] Create the 3d model.
         - [x] They get saved, but their render object is in the builder layer.
+        - [ ] Select which one to spawn at to start playing.
     - [ ] When pressing F1 (or whatever key will be for starting/stopping play mode), pop up a menu that has a list of the currently available test spawn points.
 Click on one and the player will be created and spawned at that position.
         - [ ] Press a certain key to reset the player to the position.
     - [x] Disable player being able to be created in palette.